 4) “X11rdp-o-Matic ran fine but I’m having problems with clipboard/sound/crashing/etc….”

 Whilst X11rdp-o-Matic managed to compile xrdp and X11rdp, you have more than likely encountered limitations or bugs in xrdp and/or X11rdp.
 You should consult the xrdp-devel mailing list archives.
-If you don’t find similar problems and/or solutions, then you should report your problem to those upstream authors on that mailing list.

 You can find the mailing list at : https://lists.sourceforge.net/lists/listinfo/xrdp-devel